 It may be possible to negotiate a waiver of the resort fee if you don’t plan to use amenities, as we explain in “11 Tips for Avoiding Ridiculous Hotel Fees.”
 But as the saying goes, your mileage may vary.

 You used to be able to go into any restaurant, virtually anywhere, and get free refills on drinks such as soda pop and coffee.

 However, as early as 2013, reports started surfacing that free refills were being phased out in some areas.
 Now, businesses may require that you purchase refillable mugs or sign up for an app if you want those drinks that were previously free.

 Speaking of restaurants, I used to get a free handful of dipping sauces when I asked for extras at our local McDonald’s.
 Nowadays, if I want more than two, I need to fork over some extra cash.

 McDonald’s isn’t alone.
-The pizza place no longer gives free extra cheese, and I was at a burger joint last week that charged a $1.25 fee to share a meal with a friend.
+The pizza place no longer gives free extra cheese, and I was once at a burger joint that charged a $1.25 fee to share a meal with a friend.
 Really, I asked?
 Really, they said.

 OK, water is still free in many places, but some apparently prefer to pay through the nose for the bottled variety even though it may be the same as what comes from the tap.

 And our willingness to pay for bottles seems to have led some restaurants to decide that water will no longer be a freebie for diners.

 Going back to McDonald’s (yes, we eat there entirely too much), my non-pop-drinking daughter always orders water.
 I used to be able to get free water in a cup for her, but now I’m charged for a bottle of Dasani and told the free cup is not an option.